Nazar82/cookbook-api/README.md

 Also after loggin in one can select only recipes added by himself/herself by pressing the link - "My recipes".
 You can edit or delete Your own rescipes.

+To build this app I used MEAN stack - MongoDB, Express.js, Angular and Node.js.
+I deployed my app on the cloud platform Heroku and for storing data I used MongoDB hosting platform MongoLab.